dreams897/pokered-GBC-Kanto-Enhanced/README.md

 * Add shiny Pokémon
 * Add Pokémon DVs
 * Add DexNav that works similar to ItemFinder, but for a specific Pokémon.
-* Improve moves such as Teleport, Wrap, etc.
+* Improve moves such as Wrap, etc. and add some new moves (particularly Fairy type, etc.)
 * Improve look of the Town Map

 ## Frequently Asked Questions